TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Items.rst

          also refrain from using `:` (colon).

    #.
 Third value is an optional icon.
 For custom icons use a path prepended with `EXT:` to refer to an image
       file found inside an extension or use an registered icon identifier.
+If configured on the :php:`foreign_table`, :ref:`selicon-field` is respected.
    #.
 Fourth value is the key of the :ref:`item group <columns-select-properties-item-groups>`.
    #.
 Fifth value is reserved as keyword :php:`EXPL_ALLOW` or :php:`EXPL_DENY`.
 See
       property :ref:`authMode / individual <columns-select-properties-authmode>` for more details.